 I graduated from the University of Sydney in 2016 and started at North Hill Vet in February 2017.
 While originally a Sydney girl, my grandparents grew up in Wollomumbi so I have some family history (and long lost cousins) in the area.
 I have always known that I wanted to move out of the city to be a country vet and treat all animals large and small and am loving doing just that at North Hill.
 When not at work I can usually be found training for ultra distance trail running which is my other great passion.
 I spend the rest of my time singing in choir, eating or sleeping!

-I lived in Brisbane for most of my life.
-I have always loved animals, so loved my first job as a kennel hand at a clinic in Chermside.
-I moved to Armidale after I finished school because I was enrolled in psychology and then later in Science at UNE.
-I decided I missed working with animals and that I would prefer to leave university and begin vet nursing instead.
-I was very lucky to get a chance to do my practical hours at North Hill and that I was given the opportunity to become part of such a great team now that I have completed my cert 1V
+I have always loved animals, so loved my first job as a kennel hand at a clinic in Chermside, QLD.
+I moved to Armidale after I finished school to study psychology and then later in Science at UNE.
+I decided I missed working with animals and that I would prefer to begin vet nursing instead.
+I was very lucky to get a chance to do my practical hours at North Hill and then the opportunity to become part of such a great team now that I have completed my Certificate IV.

 My name is Jess, I was born in Armidale and have lived here my whole life.

 I have worked with North Hill Vet clinic for just over 4 years, and recently completed my cert 1V in Vet nursing.